Carbon offsetting can be a tool of environmental justice

 With respect to energy justice, driving renewable capacity additions to dirty regions of the U.S. grid also promises to increase access to cleaner and more affordable energy for populations and communities who have had few avenues for such access to date.

-From a broad societal perspective, an emissionality approach to carbon offsetting, is therefore capable of mitigating environmental injustices from air pollution while driving meaningful climate change mitigation and improving corporate and community access to clean and affordable energy.
+From a broad societal perspective, an emissionality approach to carbon offsetting is therefore capable of mitigating environmental injustices from air pollution while driving meaningful climate change mitigation and improving corporate and community access to clean and affordable energy.

-From the perspective of corporate climate accountability and action, an emissionality approach to carbon management gives companies of all types and sizes the ability to reduce their carbon footprint by investing in the development and interconnection of new solar capacity in dirty grid regions of the U.S.—regions like the Midwest and the Southeast.
+From the perspective of corporate climate accountability and action, an emissionality approach to carbon management gives companies of all types and sizes the ability to reduce their carbon footprint by investing in the development and interconnection of new solar capacity in dirty grid regions of the U.S.—regions such as the Midwest and the Southeast.
 Taking an emissionality path to carbon reductions gives companies the ability to underwrite grid-greening in U.S. regions where renewable capacity investments and corporate access to renewables have been previously blocked by a combination of monopoly utility dominance and the absence of state-level renewable electricity standards.

-For the many companies who have made climate pledges and also expressed their solidarity with Black Lives Matter: carbon offsetting through financing the addition of solar capacity in dirty grid regions offers a direct and specific way to make good on the racial justice pledges made in Spring of 2020.
+For the many companies that have made climate pledges and also expressed their solidarity with Black Lives Matter, carbon offsetting through financing the addition of solar capacity in dirty grid regions offers a direct and specific way to make good on the racial justice pledges made in the spring of 2020.
 Taking this approach to carbon offsetting can protect Black lives by investing to clean up some of the air pollution that so often shortens them.
-More broadly, a carbon-offsetting approach that also offsets other types of harmful air pollution is an important step towards addressing the deep-seated environmental injustices of poor air quality and the high pollution exposures disproportionately experienced by Black people and other U.S. communities of color.
+More broadly, a carbon-offsetting approach that also offsets other types of harmful air pollution is an important step toward addressing the deep-seated environmental injustices of poor air quality and the high pollution exposures disproportionately experienced by Black people and other U.S. communities of color.

 Climate justice is social justice.
 Investing in the expansion of equitable distribution and access to clean energy innovation offers companies an opportunity to make tangible contributions to both.
 Emissionality offers a pathway to a cleaner and more equitable planet.
 However, companies—and the people leading them—must act to capitalize on this potential.
-In surveying opportunities, they should look beyond the traditional coastal innovation hubs and towards “fly over” states who have embraced the old adage: necessity is the mother of invention.
+In surveying opportunities, they should look beyond the traditional coastal innovation hubs and toward “flyover” states that have embraced the old adage: Necessity is the mother of invention.

 Zdravka Tzankova, PhD, is an associate professor of sociology at Vanderbilt University.